dsschapira/my-portfolio-site/README.md

+Currently, this is just a static site.
+I will implement a CMS (maybe wordpress) for easier content addition later.
+Additionally, I will add more complex stylings and animations over time.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>